PrestaShop/prestashop-specs/content/1.7/back-office/catalog/products/add-edit-v2.md

 - **Low stock level**   -  see the Low stock level component of the Stock page

 ## Pack tab
+The tab is displayed only if the product is a pack of products.
 ### Stock

 - **Edit quantity** - See the component on the stock page